What to ask your mentor?

 There’s no easy answer to this question as it mostly depends on what your career goals and objective are.
 But what you most certainly will need to do is to continually ask engaging questions to get the most out of what can be an extremely rewarding personal and professional experience.

 A few years ago, around the time when I was launching this blog, I wrote an article called 4 Types of Questions to Ask A Mentor.
 To this day, it is the most-read article on Be Leaderly, and its popularity keeps growing.

-To maximize the benefits of the relationship, come prepared to every conversation.
+In the article, I share a simple model for making the most out of every conversation with your mentor.
+To begin, come prepared with four questions.
 It’s a way to show appreciation for your mentor and their time and commitment to you.
 Ultimately, both of you should leave every conversation feeling like it was time well spent.
 All it takes is a few minutes of thoughtful preparation.

 Here’s how it works: Before every meeting with your mentor, prepare one question from each of these categories: stories, situations, self-awareness, and skill building.

 In my workshops and group coaching programs, I like to share those categories, and then ask the participants to compile their own questions to ask a mentor.
 Here are some good ones they’ve come up with recently:

 Ask your mentor to share stories

 Ask your mentor to tell a story from his or her career.
 Some questions to consider:

 - How did you land your current role?

 - Think back to five years ago.
 Did you envision this is where you would be?